 Being in a relationship with someone with BPD can certainly be difficult due to the symptoms of mood instability, poor self-image, self-harming behaviors or urges, and fears of abandonment.
 They are struggling and may have behaviors that make the relationship arduous.

-Here are five tips to navigate a romantic relationship with someone with BPD:
+Here are tips to navigate a romantic relationship with someone with BPD:

-In BPD relationships, the impacts of lack of communication include significant stress.
-Practice clearly communicating how you feel, your needs, and what you’ll tolerate.
-These clear expectations will help someone with BPD to manage their uncertainty and potential fear.
-Strong communication is the foundation for any healthy relationship and may help to ease day-to-day difficulties within the partnership.
+The impacts of a lack of communication in relationships include significant stress.
+Practice communicating how you feel, your needs, and what you’ll tolerate.
+These clear expectations will help someone with BPD manage their uncertainty and potential fear.
+Strong communication is the foundation for any healthy relationship and may ease day-to-day complications within the partnership.

-The more you know about your partner’s BPD symptoms and the unique ways they present for them, the easier it will be for you to understand and empathize with your partner.
+The more you know about your partner’s BPD symptoms and the unique ways they present, the easier it will be for you to understand and empathize with your partner.
 Being able to recognize BPD patterns will help you understand your partner beyond their diagnosis.

-It’s important to know how to set healthy boundaries when dealing with BPD in relationships.
-The first type would be “emotional boundaries,” which means not allowing the other person’s moods and actions to overly influence your mood.
-You may at times need to allow the other person to have their intense moods and actions without taking them personally.
+When dealing with BPD, it’s important to know how to set healthy boundaries in a relationship.
+An example would be instilling “emotional boundaries,” which means not allowing the other person’s moods and actions to overly influence your mood.
+At times, you may need to allow your partner to experience their intense moods without taking these personally.
 Working on emotional boundaries takes time and may require professional help.

 Seeking professional mental health treatment is key to BPD management and recovery.
-It is important to support your partner in that treatment.
+It is important to support your partner throughout this process and continue to encourage them to engage for as long as necessary.
 When they are ready, encourage them to find a therapist skilled in treating borderline personality disorder.
-Continue to encourage them to engage in treatment as long as is necessary.

-The best way to love someone is to do so from a place of grounding and your own self-confidence.
-Working on yourself with a therapist and getting support from them when you run into issues with your partner can be paramount to maintaining a loving and supportive relationship.
+The best way to love someone is to do so from a place of grounding and self-confidence.
+Working on yourself and getting support from a therapist when you run into issues with your partner can be paramount to maintaining a loving and supportive relationship.

 When BPD Relationships End